job-streamer/job-streamer-docs/src/content/control-bus.md

 ##### 3. sort-by
 Specify sort key.
-Specify key name and asc/desc as a set of collon sperated value.
+Specify key name and asc/desc as a set of colon separated value.
 If you specify multiple sort keys, join them in order priority with comma separators.
 You can specify following sort keys.